 alcohol or other drugs will be given an alcohol and/or other drug-related educational

 outcome with a referral to support resources instead of being sanctioned for an alcohol

 and/or other drug violation.

-If the evidence shows that the respondent more than likely engaged in sexual misconduct,
+If the evidence shows that the respondent more than likely engaged in sexual violence,

 the respondent will be held responsible for their behavior whether or not they consumed